 Center of Hope

-A comprehensive solution that combines a 325 bed low barrier emergency shelter with 72 permanent supportive housing units.
+A comprehensive care solution that combines a 325-bed low-barrier emergency shelter with 72 permanent supportive housing units.

-A safe home that serves survivors of Sex Trafficking in Orange County.
+Orange County's only safe home that serves survivors of Sex Trafficking.

 Red Shield Community Center

-A recreation center serving the youth, family and senior populations of the communities in and around the city of Anaheim.
+A recreation center and church serving youth, families, and seniors living in and around the city of Anaheim.